AmpersandTarski/RAP/README.md

  - Try to generate a functional specification.
 At the bottom of the screen you should find the result, which is a Word-file.
 Open it in Word and check that it contains text.
  - Try the Atlas.
 Browse through the elements of your script.
  - Generate a Prototype.
 Upon success you will see a link "Open Prototype".
+   If you get a permission error for `/var/run/docker.sock` something went wrong with step 8.
+Turn to "troubleshooting" for possible solutions.
  - Open the prototype.
 The URL `<yourname>.<hostname>` (e.g. `student123.rap.cs.ou.nl`) should appear in a new tab in your browser.
  - Install the database by pushing the red button.
  - Verify that your prototype works.